-Securities owned by customers, including those that collateralize margin, are not reflected as assets of the Company on the statement of financial condition.
+Securities owned by customers are not reflected as assets of the Company on the statement of financial condition.
 The Company holds these securities with the intention of settlement against customer orders and are held as collateral for customer receivables.

 Fees, Interest and Other Receivables and Payables